config-i1/smooth/README.md

 11. nobs;
 12. nparam - number of the estimated parameters in the model;
 13. orders - orders of the components of the model (mainly needed for ARIMA, GUM and SMA);
-14. plot;
+14. residuals - the residuals of the model (et in case of additive and log(1+et) for the multiplicative ones);
+15. rstandard - standardised residuals;
+16. rstudent - studentised residuals;
+17. plot - produces several plots for diagnostics purposes.
+See the documentation for plot.smooth();
-15. pls - Prediction Likelihood Score for the model and the provided holdout;
+18. pls - Prediction Likelihood Score for the model and the provided holdout;
-16. pointLik - the vector of the individual likelihoods for each in-sample observation;
+19. pointLik - the vector of the individual likelihoods for each in-sample observation;
-17. pAIC - point AIC, based on pointLik
+20. pAIC - point AIC, based on pointLik
-18. print;
+21. print;
-19. sigma;
+22. sigma;
-20. simulate;
+23. simulate;
-21. summary;
+24. summary;

 Future works: